DinoChiesa/ApigeeEdge-Java-WsSec-Signature/callout/README.md

 app.
 This would add newlines and whitespace after each end-element and before each begin-element.
 This will make your signed XML look pretty, but the signature won't verify after that transformation.

 [See here](https://lists.w3.org/Archives/Public/w3c-ietf-xmldsig/2002JanMar/0001.html) for some history.
 The short story is, you cannot modify whitespace inside SignedInfo, without invalidating the signature.

-I still don't understand why that should be required, but there it is.
+The reason for this is, the SignedInfo is the thing that actually gets canonicalized and then signed.
+The digest within the SignedInfo element represents the Body, but it's just a hash.
+Injecting whitespace there will cause the signing base to change.

 Inserting Whitespace before or after SignedInfo is ok.

 This is ok, allows signature verification to succeed.
 ```